Published: 9 February, 2016

 I would love to tell you, that the process of simplifying a model to 3D model it, is always simple as the one above.
 Unfortunately it isn't!
 Perception is the first and most important step, but when you need to simplify a model to decide on how to build it, you will need experience in the modeling method of your choice:

 - If you are sculpting it, you will need to have a rough basic object, you will only be trying to think in terms of volume.

 - Doing it in polygons, requires your consideration of topology and your basic form is going to be the face and loop.

 -NURBS, will require you to come up with a way for these object to be built.

 There are also many ways to simplify a model:

 All I can say at this point that perception is the most important skill for modeling.
 The difference between a good modeler and a bad one is (usually) seeing, which happens inside the mind through the eyes!

 After knowing how to perceive and see, Its important to have a skill in a modeling tool, and be able to simplify forms to reach your desired target.
 I sound like I am rambling too much, but what I am trying to say is, to model quickly and efficiently, with experience you will be able to look at a reference image and visualize both the final 3D model and a simplified version in your head.

-This video over here, might be helpful to see the process of simplifying surfaces and to recap some of the points mentioned in this tutorial, it was my first video recording ever, using a tablet microphone, so it’s very far from perfect. but maybe it can help clarify few things.
+In This video over here, I tried to explain the process of simplifying surfaces and to recap some of the points mentioned in this tutorial, it was my first video recording ever, using a tablet microphone, so it’s very far from perfect. but maybe it can help clarify few things.

 which brings us to modeling tools.